maimy-portfolio/To-do-list-web-app/README.md

 # 📝 To-Do List Web App

-A simple task management web application that allows users to add, complete, and delete tasks in a dynamic to-do list.
+This is a simple to-do list web application built while following a tutorial by [GreatStack](https://youtu.be/G0jO8kUrg-I?si=Y_hIAPIurpj2oJak).
+It was one of the first projects I created when learning JavaScript and DOM manipulation.
+I learned how tasks can be added, marked complete, and deleted dynamically.

 ## 🚀 Features